MatthiasNickles/diff-SAT/README.md

 delSAT can be used for plain SAT and Answer Set solving too, but has a wider range of use cases.
 For example:

 - Associating differentiable cost functions (representing, e.g., probabilistic weights) with rules or individual Boolean variables.
-  This way, delSAT can be used as a "hybrid" inference engine which makes use of symbolic (e.g., logical, graph or other relational) knowledge as well as probabilistic constraints (in form of cost functions).
+  This way, delSAT can be used as a "hybrid" inference engine which makes use of symbolic/logical, graph or other relational knowledge as well as probabilistic constraints (in form of cost functions).
 In contrast to most existing probabilistic logic programming approaches, delSAT doesn't require any independence assumptions or other restrictions for random variables.